cjus/hydra-aws-docker-article/README2.md

 ## Redis setup

-Because our sample microservices are build using Hydra, we'll need an available instance of Redis.
+Because our sample microservices are built using Hydra, we'll need an accessible instance of Redis.
 Let's look at two ways to address this requirement.

 The first, and production friendly method is to use a hosted Redis cluster, such as Amazon's ElasticCache for Redis or the [RedisLabs](https://redislabs.com/) service.
 The easiest approach will be to head over to RedisLabs and setup a free trial instance.
 The process takes just a few minutes, and you'll end up with a Redis connection string that you can use with your test cluster.
 The connection string will look something like this: `redis-16122.c1.us-east-1-3.ec2.cloud.redislabs.com:16883` and you just add that to your service's `config/config.json` file.